 We fixed an issue where the “You are getting an update” dialog displayed unexpected extra characters.

 We fixed an issue where aborting a shutdown would break input in UWP apps until rebooting.

 We fixed an issue in recent flights where attempting to pin Settings categories to Start would either crash Settings or do nothing.

 We fixed an issue resulting in Ethernet and Wi-Fi Settings unexpectedly missing content in the last flight.

-We fixed a high hitting Settings crash impacting pages with Get Help content, including Touchpad Settings, Accounts Settings, and Family and Other Users Settings pages.
+We fixed a high-hitting Settings crash impacting pages with getting Help content, including Touchpad Settings, Accounts Settings, and Family and Other Users Settings pages.

 We fixed an issue that could result in Sign-In Settings being blank sometimes.

 We fixed an issue where advanced keyboard settings might unexpectedly show “some settings are hidden by your org”.

 We fixed an issue where creating a system image from backup and restore in the control panel would fail on x86 machines.